KristoferMar/MEAN-stack-app/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Angular testing

+How to use
+- "ng test" : Runs all test suites

 Info
 - Karma.config.js is the configuration file for running automative tests in our angular app.
 - test.ts is our test file which is created for us by default